Human Preference Score v2: A Solid Benchmark for Evaluating Human Preferences of Text-to-Image Synthesis

 \subsection{Image collection}

-Tab.~\ref{tab:image_source} summarizes image sources of HPD v2, which contains images from 9 recent text-to-image generative models and COCO Captions.
-Specifically, each group of images for ranking is generated with text-to-image generative models conditioned on the same collected prompt.
-For prompts from COCO Captions, we add the corresponding ground truth image from COCO to the group as well.
-To validate the generalization capability of a preference prediction model, images from all 9 models are collected for the test set of HPD v2.
-However, for the training set, images from only 4 models are collected to test their generalization capability towards other models.

-The dataset comprises images from various sources, including models of different architectures, scales, as well as real photos from COCO Captions~\cite{cococaptions}, resulting in a high degree of diversity.
+In order to train and evaluate a preference prediction model, we generate images using different models and the same prompt for human preference annotation.
+For each prompt, we generate several images using different models.
+We also add the real image for prompts in COCO Captions.
+Tab.~\ref{tab:image_source} summarizes image sources of HPD v2.
+The dataset comprises images generated by models of different architectures, scales, resulting in a high degree of diversity.
 This diversity allows for a comprehensive evaluation of a preference prediction model's generalization capability and facilitates the training of a more generalizable model.
-For information on the inference parameters of each model, please refer to Appendix.~\ref{sec:generation_details}.
+The training set contains images from 4 models + COCO images, while the test set contains 9 models + COCO images.
+The 5 unseen models enable us to validate the generalization capability of the trained preference prediction model.
+For information on the inference parameters of each model, please refer to Appendix~\ref{sec:generation_details}.